 That intervention by a fellow soccer player enabled Traynor and O’Daly to get away.
 Shortly afterwards they learned that Tom Ennis, Traynor’s 2nd in command that day, had been badly wounded.
 He and O’Daly headed for the Ennis home in Fairview where Traynor gave first aid to the stricken man; arranged transport; and accompanied him to an IRA-friendly nursing home near the Mater Hospital.

 Oscar was born on 21 March 1886 at 32 Upper Abbey Street in the centre of Dublin, one of 3 surviving children of Patrick, a Bookseller and Maria Traynor (née Clarke) originally from Co Meath.
-He grew up with an older brother & sister.
+He grew up with an older brother and sister.
 Two other brothers had died as infants.

 Early Influences Blossom

-The father Patrick was said to have been a Fenian and later a strong supporter of Parnell who helped lower the famous man’s coffin into a Glasnevin grave in 1891; he also made a valuation of Parnell’s property after his death.
+The father Patrick was said to have been a Fenian and later a strong supporter of Charles Stewart Parnell who helped lower the famous man’s coffin into a Glasnevin grave in 1891; he also made a valuation of Parnell’s property after his death.
 Patrick ran a shop selling old books at 29/30 Essex Quay and later on Crampton Quay.
 He died at home at 27 Upper Dorset Street in 1899, leaving the young Oscar strongly influenced towards Ireland’s freedom.

 In the 1901 census the family (in a house plus shop at Middle Gardiner Street) did not record any Irish Language proficiency.
-However, 10 years later at their home on Ballybough Road their form was completed fully As Gaeilge showing definite nationalist leanings.
+However, 10 years later at their home on Ballybough Road their form was completed fully as Gaeilge showing definite nationalist leanings.
 When he married in 1918, Traynor – and his bride – signed the register with the Irish forms of their names.

 Early Working Days